jeremynsl/devcorpus/README.md

   - Smart text chunking with configurable settings
   - Automatic document deduplication
   - Support for multiple collections
-  - Option to save scraped text to a local .txt file (can paste directly into LLM context)
+  - Option to save scraped text to a local .txt file (use case: can paste directly into LLM context)

 -  **Advanced Chat Interface**
   - RAG-powered conversations with scraped content
   - Can chat with multiple collections at once
   - Support for multiple LLM providers via LiteLLM (Gemini, GPT, Claude, OpenRouter etc)
-  - Real-time document retrieval and with reranking for better results
+  - Real-time document retrieval and with re-ranking for better results
+  - Dynamic RAG prompts depending on relevance of retrieved documents
   - Citation of sources in responses

 -  **Plan Mode**